ARifleman/arifleman.github.io/index.md

 I am a dog enthusiast - I have five!
 I have gotten pretty interested in the basics of dog training, more out of necessity than anything else; but it is a fun hobby nonetheless.
 I don't compete in any dog sports, but I do enjoy a bit of training in tricks, rally-o and scent discrimination with my guys.
 I've also become a bit of a... seamsman? as a result of getting into sewing my own custom martingale collars for all of them.

-### Hiking & Camping
+### Hiking, Camping & Hunting
 There is something about being outdoors that you just can't get any other way.
 I love the occasional back-country camping trip with a few good friends.
 I've done a few decent hikes through the Rockies and always love getting out there.
+I've also been getting into hunting in recent years, and enjoy the challenge as well as the reward of having ethically harvested meat for the table.

 ### Boxing & Martial Arts
-I've been training as a boxer for the past year and a half and have been loving the challenge.
-I've also recently taken up Brazilian Jiu-Jitsu and found it as a whole new and equally exciting challenge.
+I've been thoroughly enjoying training in boxing, muay thai and brazilian jiu jitsu for the past few years.
 They help me stay fit and keep me fresh mentally and physically.
 I love to share this hobby with anyone I can convince to come along to a class!